On the stability and instability of Kelvin-Stuart cat's-eye flows

-Based on our solutions to the eigenvalue problems \eqref{elip02} and \eqref{eigenvalue problem-ep-original}, we prove linear stability of the hyperbolic tangent shear flow and the Kelvin-Stuart vortices for co-periodic perturbations.
+Based on our solutions to the eigenvalue problems \eqref{elip02} and \eqref{eigenvalue problem-ep-original}, we prove linear stability of the hyperbolic tangent shear flow and the Kelvin--Stuart vortices for co-periodic perturbations.
 The approach is to apply the following index formula for general linear Hamiltonian PDEs developed in \cite{lin2022instability}.

 \begin{lemma} Consider a linear Hamiltonian system

 where $X$ is a real Hilbert space.
 Assume that

 {\rm \textbf{(H1)}} $J:X^{\ast} \supset D(J) \rightarrow X$ is anti-self-dual.